khenriks/mp3fs/README.md

 ## How it Works

 When a file is opened, the decoder and encoder are initialised and the file metadata is read.
-At this time the final filesize can be determined as we only support constant bitrate (CBR) MP3 files.
+At this time the final filesize can be determined when using constant bitrate (CBR) MP3 files.
+We also support VBR output, but can only estimate the size in that case.

 As the file is read, it is transcoded into an internal per-file buffer.
 This buffer continues to grow while the file is being read until the whole file is